 When listing expenditure consider the amount of hours work from both parties, travel expenses, material expenses.
 Income will include the mentorship fee from the funding organisation and any other additional income streams (grants or personal monies) dedicated to the mentorship and associated artists practice at this time.

 Things don’t always go to plan, so it’s important to be flexible.
 Keep an open line of communication at all times and be sure to discuss any issues as soon as they arise to prevent them from growing in to bigger problems.

 Be clear about the difference between opposing opinions on subjective or creative issues, and the issues that might be preventing your mentorship from progressing and reaching its full potential.

 Set milestone dates throughout the mentorship to ensure that you are both achieving the goals set out and ensure to establish an end date outlined at the beginning of your mentorship so that you both have parameters to work toward.

-Guildhouse currently runs CATAPULT, a three year career development mentorship program for South Australian artists, craftspeople and designers, generously funded by visionary philanthropic organisation, The Ian Potter Foundation.
+Guildhouse currently runs CATAPULT, career development mentorship program for South Australian artists, craftspeople and designers, generously funded by visionary philanthropic organisation, The Ian Potter Foundation and Guildhouse Creative champions.
 The program provides creative professionals with essential funding and support to enable them to further develop their careers through a six to eight month mentorship.

 Guildhouse financial members are able to obtain one on one professional development support about many areas of their practice.
 Contact us for more information.